andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 ```

 The user pool attributes are:
-* UsernameAttributes - this is specifying what you allow as a user name.
+* *UsernameAttributes* - this is specifying what you allow as a user name.
 The options here are *email* or *phone_number*
-Now we can go and add authentication to our API stack using this user pool.
-* AutoVerifiedAttributes - attributes that you allow to be verified automatically by Cognito.
-For example we are using *email* this means Cognito will automatically send a verification email to verify the user.
-This requires the next attributes setup to work though.
+* *AutoVerifiedAttributes* - attributes that you allow to be verified automatically by Cognito.
+For example we are using *email* this means Cognito will automatically send a verification email to the user.
 If we didn't set this attribute an administrator would have to manually verify users in Cognito.
-* VerificationMessageTemplate - This is where you can set your own template for the email that will get sent to users to verify.
+* *VerificationMessageTemplate* - This is where you can set your own template for the email that will get sent to users to verify.
 For this example we are using a default option provided by Cognito where they will confirm by clicking a link.
-The other option is *CONFIRM_WITH_CODE* where a user will receive a code and they will have to enter it manually to verify.
+The other option is *CONFIRM_WITH_CODE* where a user will receive a code and they have to enter it manually to verify.
-* EmailConfiguration - This property allows us to setup the configuration for the sender email for the verification or any other communications happening from Cognito.
-In our case we are using *COGNITO_DEFAULT* which reduces the amount of setup we need to get custom emails setup.
-The *COGNITO_DEFAULT* has some limits that you will need to consider if you are using it, but right now it works for our use case.
+* *EmailConfiguration* - This property allows us to setup the configuration for the sender email for the verification or any other communications happening from Cognito.
+In our case we are using *COGNITO_DEFAULT* which reduces the amount of setup we need to get an Amazon SES verified email.
+The *COGNITO_DEFAULT* has some [limits](https://docs.aws.amazon.com/cognito/latest/developerguide/quotas.html) that you will need to consider if you are using it.

 ### API Stack
-Our API Stack is actually simplified when using this flow.
+Our API Stack is simplified when using this flow.
 Why?
-We do not need to create a resource server to be able to use an authorization scope since we will not be using OAuth capabilities.
+We do not need to create a resource server since we will not be using OAuth capabilities.

-#### 1. Remove unnecessary resources
+#### 1. Delete UserPoolResourceServer
-We will get rid of our Resource Server to use the default scopes.
+As mentioned before, we don't need this resource anymore.
+So let's get rid of it from our stack by removing it from the template.

 #### 2. User Pool Client Updates
 Below is the definition for our user pool client.